 The University of St Andrews announces a worldwide theology and science essay competition to award scholarships to prospective undergraduates to study theology.
-The grand prizes will be up to £40,000 towards tuition and fees (up to £10,000 x four years) as dictated by the University, and numerous runner-up prizes may also be given.
+The grand prizes will be up to £40,000 towards tuition and fees as dictated by the University, and numerous runner-up prizes may also be given.

 Those selected will join the Theology and Science Scholars Programme.

 Why St Andrews?

 Scotland’s oldest university, St Andrews is a world-leader in the study of theology.
 Our students: